methylene/sym/README.md

     i = P^-1 k

 So we can find `i` by applying the inverse of `P`, which is a constant time operation.
-You can use the Permutation class to find the inverse of `P` like this:
+We can use the Permutation class to find the inverse of `P` like this:

     Permutation unsort = Permutation.sort(x).invert();